SEN (Special Educational Needs)

 How will both you and I know how my child is doing and how will you help me support my child's learning ?

 You will be informed about your child's general progress and targets through the twice year parent's evenings and annual end of year report.
-You will be informed of how your child's learning is planned and what support you may be able to provide at home.
+You will be informed of how your child's learning is assessed and planned and what support you may be able to provide at home.

 If you are concerned about your child please contact your child's teach as soon as possible (or the Inclusion Manager) - you do not have to wait until a parent's evening to talk to a member of staff about your child.
 The class teacher will inform the Inclusion Manager.